skienzmatishun/rippreport/content/p/women-stand-together/index.md

 - city-council
 - city-prosecutor
 - jack-burrell
-- kevin-boone
+- Kevin Boone
 - marcus-mcdowell
 - mcsharry
 - mcsharrys
-- municipal-judge
+- Municipal Judge
-- ronan-mcsharry
+- Ronan McSharry
 authors:
 - admin
 alttags: A black silhouette of a balanced scale with a female figure in the left pan